Skip to navigation Skip to content

 Employment assistance for people with a disability 001-02230000

-This document outlines employment assistance available for job seekers with an illness, injury or disability.
-This includes Services Australia's role in assessing and referring these job seekers to the most appropriate services.
+This document outlines employment assistance available for customers with an illness, injury or disability.
+This includes Services Australia's role in assessing and referring these customers to the most appropriate services.

 Types of employment assistance

-There are 2 main types of employment assistance available to job seekers with disability:
+There are 2 main types of employment assistance available to customers with a disability:

-The type of employment assistance offered to a job seeker depends on the level of assistance the job seeker needs to increase their capacity to obtain and retain work.
-This is usually assessed in either a Job Capacity Assessment (JCA) or an Employment Services Assessment (ESAt).
+The type of employment assistance offered to a customer depends on the level of assistance they need to increase their capacity to obtain and retain work.
+This is usually assessed in either an Employment Services Assessment (ESAt) or a Job Capacity Assessment (JCA).

 Designated remote area

-Job seekers are encouraged to increase their economic and social participation through individually tailored assistance to increase their work capacity.
-Many people with a disability are keen to work, study and participate in whatever way they can, but face significant obstacles.
-Service Officers should recognise an individual's capacity for participation and provide support and assistance for people to achieve their potential.
+Customers are encouraged to increase their economic and social participation through individually tailored assistance and to increase their work capacity if possible.
+Many people with a disability are willing to work, study and participate in whatever way they can, but face significant obstacles.
+Service Officers should recognise an individual's capacity to participate and provide support and assistance for people to achieve their potential.

-The following points should be discussed with the job seeker:
+The following points should be discussed with the customer:

-• if in receipt of a payment with mutual obligation requirements or subject to DSP participation requirements, DES or a similar activity might satisfy, or contribute towards satisfying, their mutual obligation requirements or participation requirements
+• if they receive a payment with mutual obligation requirements or are subject to DSP participation requirements, DES or a similar activity might satisfy (or contribute towards satisfying) these requirements

-• other payments and services that may assist in participation, for example, Family Day Care Services/vacation care programs, possibility of Mobility Allowance (MOB), State taxi transport subsidy
+• other payments and services that may assist in participation, for example:

 • if engaged with DES or a Workforce Australia Employment Services Provider, they may be referred to Self-Employment Assistance or other structured programs of employment assistance